 Audio Bitrate

 The number of bits used per second to encode audio.
-Higher bitrates typically result in better sound quality but require more bandwidth.
+Higher bitrates result in superior sound quality but require more bandwidth.

 Auto Start